 Parsons-O’Brien suggests maintaining several form letters you can have pre-created to save time in responding during red flags investigations.

-- Deficient Letter to Consumer – This is a letter you would send to a debtor who has provided your agency with information and/or documentation to prove identity theft occurred (which led to the debt in question).
+- Deficient Letter to Consumer - This is a letter you would send to a consumer who has provided your agency with information and/or documentation to prove identity theft occurred (which led to the debt in question).
 If the information the consumer sends to your agency is deficient, you must send them a notice informing them this is the case.

 - Consumer Return Letter - This letter notifies the consumer in question that your agency is returning the account to the client and will no longer attempt to collect the account.